 This website is all for trying to naturally delay the effects and signs of aging.
 And, we are not against a little nip and tuck here and there if it helps you look more consistent with you chronologic age or a few years younger.
 But, should a 50-year-old try to look 30 and should a 70-year-old try to look 50?
 We will let you decide.

 About 12 years ago or longer I was channel surfing and got to the E Channel and stopped my search when I heard a former Penthouse Playmate of the Year talk about her face lift.
 Her words caught my attention when she said, “And, that’s why I had Dr. Frank Ryan do my face lift.”
 I stopped surfing because I went to medical school with a Frank Ryan (same class at Ohio State) who went on to become a plastic surgeon in Beverly Hills.
 Surely, it had to be the same Frank Ryan – and it was.

-Watch the video below showing a day in the life of plastic surgeon, Frank Ryan, MD.
+Watch the video of an interview with Frank Ryan, MD.

 In the E Channel segment I saw Dr. Ryan said the key to good plastic surgery especially involving the face is that it should be subtle.
 It should look almost as if nothing was done yet make a difference by providing a more youthful natural look for the patient.
 And, he then want to show how just subtle alterations through plastic surgery could yield very natural results.
 You should not be able to detect a good face lift.
 And, if you have seen the television infomercials hair transplant surgeons say much the same thing.
 You should not be able to detect a good hair transplant, either.